usnistgov/OSCAL/redesign-nist-pages/Schemas.md

 The sample database schemas have been created with the following design principles in mind:
 - Simplicity and ease of use.
-- Relevance for typical users.
+- Relevance for typical producers.
 The base schemas and their extensions bring to the foreground the functionality that producers typically use.
 The entire set of schemas provides a foundation upon which one can expand to illustrate additional functionality.
 - Extensibility.
-The sample schemas provide a logical and physical foundation for adding objects to demonstrate functionality beyond the fundamental scope.
+The sample schemas provide a logical and physical foundation for...
 - Relevance.
-The sample schemas are designed to be applicable to e-business and other significant industry trends (for example, XML).
+The sample schemas are designed to be applicable to...

 # Producer Benefits of Sample Schemas
 Benefits provided by the sample schemas include the following: